Evan M Rehm

-After finishing my PhD in 2015 I joined the Savidge Lab as Post-doctoral Researcher at Colorado State University to look at the role of avian seed dispersal in maintaining ecological structure and function in the Northern Mariana Islands.
-For more information on this project please visit us on Facebook @Marianas Avian Research at CSU
+After finishing my PhD in 2015 I was a Post-doctoral Researcher at Colorado State University and part of the Ecology of Bird Loss collaborative research group.
+I investigated the role of avian seed dispersal in maintaining ecological structure and function in the Northern Mariana Islands.

-In May 2017 I joined Carla D'Antonio at University of California Santa Barbara as a Post-doc to investigate ecological feedbacks and alternate stable states that may affect regeneration of tropical forest on the Big Island of Hawaii.
-I am currently based in Hilo, HI and spend a majority of my time in the field at the Hakalau Forest National Wildlife Refuge.
+In May 2017 I joined Carla D'Antonio at University of California Santa Barbara as a Post-doc investigating ecological feedbacks and alternate stable states that may affect regeneration of tropical forest on the Big Island of Hawaii.